jasojone/jasojone.github.io/_pages/about.md

 ---
-permalink: /about
+permalink: /about/
-title:
+title: "About Me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
-  - /about.html
+  # - /about.html
 ---

 **About Me**